Learn how to start a restaurant in South Africa. From costs to licenses and planning, turn your food dream into a business.

 It really doesn’t need to be fancy but what matters is that you’ve thought it through.
 And when you’re ready to register your business officially, the plan will make that process smoother.

-A modest café with a coffee machine, a fridge, and a few tables might get going for R80,000 to R150,000.
-A takeaway outlet with fryers, grills and branding could run closer to R150,000 to R300,000.
-If you’re aiming for a sit-down restaurant with waiters, décor and maybe a liquor license, you could easily spend R500,000 to R1 million or more.
+A small café with basic equipment like a coffee machine, fridge and simple décor might cost between R80,000 and R150,000 to get off the ground.
+A takeaway outlet with fryers, grills and proper branding usually sits closer to R150,000 to R300,000.
+If you’re going for a full sit-down restaurant with a staffed kitchen, décor, furniture and a liquor license, you may spend between R500,000 and R1 million or more.

-Most of your costs will be in rent, renovations, kitchen equipment, salaries and licenses.
-Marketing also matters because people can’t visit a restaurant they don’t know exists.
+Your biggest expenses will include rent, renovations, kitchen equipment, licenses, staff salaries and ongoing utilities.
+Marketing also plays a role because customers can’t visit a restaurant they don’t know exists.

 What happens if you are not ready to spend half a million rand yet?
 Well, you don’t have to.
 That's where pop-up restaurants come in.
 They are a smart way to test an idea without the full commitment of a permanent space.